kirtibhandari/Election_Analysis/README.md

 2. Calculate the number of votes cast in each county and the percentage of total votes for each county in the precinct
 3. Determine name of the county which had the largest number of votes
 4. Calculate the number of votes and percentage of total votes received by each candidate
 5. Determine the winner of the election based on popular vote.

 ### Resources:

 * Data Source: election_results.csv (Input file which will be read by our Python program script to determine the required information)
 * Software Used: Python 3.7.6, Visual Studio Code, 1.51.0
-* Starter file: PyPoll_Challenge_starter_code.py (Starter Python Script file for the module challenge completion which is renamed as **PyPoll_Challenge.py** as the final solution script for this challenge)
 * Output file: election_results.txt (The results will automatically be written and saved to this text file when we run our Python script)

-** Also, the results will be displayed on the terminal on which final Python script 'PyPoll_Challenge.py' is run, i.e. Command prompt (as required by module challenge)
+* Also, the results will be displayed on the terminal on which final Python script 'PyPoll_analysis.py' is run, i.e. Command prompt

 ## **Election-Audit Results**